Edenbridge Embankment line closure between Tonbridge and Redhill

-Line closed between Tonbridge and Redhill from Saturday 16 August to Monday 25 August 2025 as we stabilise the embankment at Edenbridge
+Line was closed between Tonbridge and Redhill from Saturday 16 August to Monday 25 August 2025

-The work will involve stabilising the Edenbridge embankment using a combination of sheet piling.
+We stabilised the Edenbridge embankment using a combination of sheet piling.
 These are sheets of steel which can be welded or interlocked together.
 They’re driven into the ground using an excavator with a vibrating attachment.
-We will also be soil nailing.
-This is essentially 226 large nails with a head about 6m long which will be drilled into the embankment.
+We undertook soil nailing, essentially 226 large nails with a head about 6m long which were drilled into the embankment.

-We will need a 9-day closure of the line between Tonbridge and Redhill from Saturday 16 August to Monday 25 August 2025 to complete most of the works.
-We will also schedule additional works during this time to maximise the closure.
+We closed the line for 10 days between Tonbridge and Redhill from Saturday 16 August to Monday 25 August 2025 to complete most of the works.

-The stabilisation works began in April 2025 and are expected to be completed by October 2025.
+The stabilisation works at Edenbridge began in April 2025 and are expected to be completed by October 2025.

 The safety of our passengers, public and colleagues is always our priority and where there are ongoing concerns with an embankment, we will add stronger materials to the slope such as steel rods or soil nails.
 Work to stabilise the earth can take time.